dinhomathias/Amc/Frequently-Asked-Questions.md

 ### How can I get a list of all chats/users/channels my bot is interacting with?

 There is no method for that.
 You'll need to keep track.
 See e.g. the [`chatmemberbot.py`](https://github.com/python-telegram-bot/python-telegram-bot/tree/master/examples#chatmemberbotpy) example.

-### How do I send messages to all my bots users?

-Broadcasting to your users is a common use case.
-Please have a look at this short [article](https://telegra.ph/Sending-notifications-to-all-users-07-17).

 ### Does my bot get an update, when someone joins my channel?